NVIDIA/aistore/docs/cli.md

 **TL;DR**: see section [CLI reference](#cli-reference) below to quickly locate useful commands.
 There's also a (structured as a reference) list of CLI resources with numerous examples and usage guides that we constantly keep updating.

-**TIP**: For more hands-on learners who want to jump right in after skimming the docs, the [`ais search`](/docs/cli/search.md) command may be especially handy.
-Search will list all possible variations of a command you are looking for, by exact match, synonym, or even Regex!
+**TIP**: when starting with AIS, [`ais search`](/docs/cli/search.md) command may be especially handy.
+It will list all possible variations of a command you are maybe looking for - by exact match, synonym, or regex.

 {% include youtubePlayer.html id="VPIhQm2sMD8" %}